-4. Frequency of medical assessments
+4 Frequency of Medical Assessments

-4.1 Subject to sub-section 4.2, a person shall undergo a company organized Medical Fitness for Duty assessment:

-- a) prior to commencement of employment in a Safety Critical Position; - b) upon promotion or transfer to a Safety Critical Position; and - every five years until the age of forty and every three years thereafter until retirement, or until that person is no longer employed in a Safety Critical Position. - 4.2 Without varying the requirement of sub-section 4.1(c), no assessment shall be required under sub-section 4.1(b) if the person had previously occupied a Safety Critical Position which, in the opinion of the Chief Medical Officer, had similar mental and physical demands as the Safety Critical Position into which the person is entering. - 4.3 The Chief Medical Officer may require additional assessments to those set out in Section 4.1 if: - a) the person has or may have a medical condition that requires assessment or more frequent monitoring; or - b) the person is returning to work in a Safety Critical Position after a leave due to illness or injury.
+- 4.1 Subject to sub section 4.2, a person shall undergo a company organized Medical Fitness for Duty assessment: - a) Prior to commencement of employment in a Safety Critical Position; - b) Upon promotion or transfer to a Safety Critical Position; and - c) Every five years until the age of forty and every three years thereafter until retirement, or until that person is no longer employed in a Safety Critical Position. - 4.2 Without varying the requirement of sub-section 4.1(c), no assessment shall be required under sub section 4.1(b) if the person had previously occupied a Safety Critical Position which, in the opinion of the Chief Medical Officer, had similar mental and physical demands as the Safety Critical Position into which the person is entering. - 4.3 The Chief Medical Officer may require additional assessments to those set out in Section 4.1 if: - a) The person has or may have a medical condition that requires assessment or more frequent monitoring; or - b) The person is returning to work in a Safety Critical Position after a leave due to illness or injury.

-5. Assessment for medical fitness for duty
+5 Assessment for Medical Fitness for Duty

-- 5.1 The Medical Fitness for Duty for a person shall be assessed on an individual basis, taking into consideration medical conditions, both past and current, that could result in: - a) sudden impairment; - b) impairment of cognitive function including alertness, judgement, insight, memory and concentration; - c) impairment of senses; - d) significant impairment of musculoskeletal function; or - e) other impairment that is likely to constitute a threat to safe railway operations.
+- 5.1 The Medical Fitness for Duty for a person shall be assessed on an individual basis, taking into consideration medical conditions, both past and current, that could result in: - a) Sudden impairment; - b) Impairment of cognitive function including alertness, judgement, insight, memory and concentration;